Professional Starlink installation on mountain home at 2,500ft elevation — real deployment replacing legacy satellite in rural Northern Virginia

 Starlink ships a self-install kit designed for suburban backyards.
 A flat base, a short cable, a quick-start guide.
 For a property on a quarter-acre lot with a clear sky view, that works.
 For a 10-acre property in Fauquier County with mature hardwoods, a metal roof on the main house, and a guest cottage 200 feet from the primary structure, it does not.

-Rural properties present specific installation challenges.
+Across our deployment history, rural properties present specific challenges that self-install kits are not designed to address.
 Tree canopy creates obstructions that reduce signal quality or cause intermittent drops.
 The optimal dish location may be a pole mount in an open field, 150 feet of cable away from the house.
 Routing that cable cleanly — through conduit, underground, or along existing infrastructure — requires tools and experience the kit does not include.

 Mounting hardware matters on rural structures.
 A standing seam metal roof requires different brackets than composition shingle.
 A chimney mount needs structural assessment.
 A ground pole needs to be rated for wind load in your specific area.

-The Orbit Tech handles the full scope of professional Starlink installation across Northern Virginia — from obstruction analysis and equipment sourcing through permanent mounting, weatherproofed cable routing, and network integration.
-We also remove legacy HughesNet or Viasat equipment as part of the installation, so your property ends up with one clean system.
+The Orbit Tech handles full-scope professional Starlink deployment across Northern Virginia — from obstruction analysis and equipment sourcing through permanent mounting, weatherproofed cable routing, and network integration.
+We also remove legacy HughesNet or Viasat equipment as part of the deployment, so your property ends up with one clean system.

 See the full switching guide and service details →

-Here is what happens after most Starlink installations on rural properties: the internet works.
+Here is the pattern across deployments on rural properties: the internet works.
 For the first time in years, video calls are stable, streaming loads instantly, and uploads don't take 20 minutes.
-The problem you came to solve is solved.
+The connectivity problem is solved.

 Then you notice the next one.
 The WiFi signal dies halfway across the house.
 The barn has no connectivity.
 The guest cottage is offline.
 The security cameras you wanted to install need a network that reaches the driveway and the back fence line.

-Starlink gives you the WAN connection — the pipe from the internet to your property.
-What it does not give you is coverage across a large home or multiple structures.
-That requires a designed WiFi network with enterprise-grade access points, and for properties that depend on uninterrupted connectivity, a failover system that keeps you online even during rare outages.
+Starlink provides the WAN connection — the pipe from the internet to your property.
+What it does not provide is performance under load across a large home or multiple structures.
+That requires a designed WiFi network with commercial-grade access points, and for properties that depend on uninterrupted connectivity, a failover system that maintains service even during rare outages.

-This is the natural progression.
-It starts with replacing the satellite dish.
-It evolves into the network infrastructure your property actually needs.
+This is the infrastructure progression we see consistently.
+It begins with replacing the legacy satellite dish.
+It evolves into the network architecture your property actually requires.

 Frequently Asked Questions